Gathering Dreams

 19. Buy seasonal produce

-It not only tastes better, but it is also better.
-Produce in season is more likely to have more of the vitamins and nutrients you’re looking for in your food, and because less money has been spent in shipping, it’s often cheaper.
+Produce in season is more likely to have more of the vitamins and nutrients you’re looking for in your food, and because less money has been spent on shipping, it’s often cheaper.

 20. Scan your receipts